 It is essential to plan your training well and adapt to the weather.
 The weather forecast will help with the right timing of the training.
 Running out at noon on steamy days is pure folly.
-Not only do you never give the performance you imagine, but most of the time you also gamble on your health.
+Not only do you never achieve the performance you imagine, but most of the time you are also gambling on your health.

 It is ideal to run if the temperatures are lower and preferably in the shade.
 Morning and evening runs are a good alternative.
 The morning run will help you start all day, wake up really well and move in the morning.
 However, not everyone is able to get up in the morning.
 For these sleepers, evening training is better, when on the contrary, they clear their head after work and relax.
 However, it is never good to resort to stereotypes, so I recommend combining it, sometimes going out in the morning, sometimes in the evening.

 The summer sun can warm the city and asphalt nicely.
 Even though it is no longer noon, the hot city can still glow nicely.
 Running on hot asphalt causes blisters and bruises on the feet.
 Breathing in dusty and dry streets is also much more difficult.

-A better choice is to run into nature or into the park.
-Trees and greenery can create far more shade and much more pleasant air to breathe.
+A better choice is to run in the nature or in the park.
+Trees and greenery can create far more shade and pleasant air to breathe.
 Running on forest paths is also much more gentle on joints and ligaments.
-If you only have the opportunity to go into nature, do not hesitate and run.
+If you have the opportunity to run in the nature, do not hesitate and just go for it.
 There are many obstacles in the forest, so the right shoes and equipment are the basis for trail running.

 4) Appropriate clothing and equipment

 Clothing also plays a role, which should always be functional and designed for sports.
 Such uppers much more effectively remove sweat from the body, prevent it from overheating and the overall collapse of the body.
 Some even actively cool it.
 Remember to also bring a backpack with greater water supply for the long runs.
 And always protect your eyesight with sports glasses designed for sports.